ppicas/flutter-android-background/README.md

 - Follow [Get Started](https://flutter.dev/docs/get-started/install) tutorial and install Flutter
 - Start and Android emulator
 - Run the app from terminal with `flutter run`

-### Show some :heart: and star the repo to support the project